outerelocarlos/Windows-Optimizer/README.md

 * **Disable Login / Enable Login**: disables (or re-enables) user login at system boot, when waking up the system and when waking up from screen saver mode.

+* **Disable Network Discovery and file sharing / Enable Network Discovery and file sharing**: disables (or re-enables) Network discovery and file/printer sharing, allowing or disallowing the computer to find and interact with other computers and devices on the network, sharing files and printers remotely.

 * **Disable OneDrive / Enable OneDrive**: disables (or re-enables) and removes (or reinstalls) OneDrive from the system.

 * **Disable Security Prompts and Blocks / Enable Security Prompts and Blocks**: sometimes Microsoft protects the user through security prompts, even going as far as blocking a given download if Defender does not trust its content or origins.
 This tweak collection disables (or enables) those security features.